Baby among five killed as car runs down shoppers in Germany

 Early footage from the scene showed stunned shoppers huddling outside stores festooned with Christmas decorations as sirens blared in the distance.

-Debris from stalls and outdoor displays was strewn along the cobbled street.
+Broken glass and debris from stalls and outdoor displays were strewn along the cobbled street.

 "It's lucky that the Christmas market has been cancelled because of corona, or it could have been much worse," witness Frederic Fries told Welt TV.

-The incident brought back memories of a truck rampage at a Berlin Christmas market that killed 12 people in 2016, Germany's deadliest extremist attack to date.
+The incident brought back memories of a truck rampage at a Berlin Christmas market in 2016 that killed 12 people, Germany's deadliest extremist attack to date.

 In January 2019, a German man injured eight people when he drove into crowds on New Year's Eve in the western cities of Bottrop and Essen.
 He was later taken into psychiatric care.